hazelcast/hazelcast-jet-reference-manual/docs/400_Hazelcast_Jet_101_-Word_Counting_Batch_Job/100_Modeling_Word_Count_in_terms_of_a_DAG.md

 The word count computation can be roughly divided into three steps:

-1. Read a line from the map ("source" step)
+1. Read a line from the map ("source" step).
-2. Split the line into words ("tokenizer" step)
+2. Split the line into words ("tokenizer" step).
-3. Update the running totals for each word ("accumulator" step)
+3. Update the running totals for each word ("accumulator" step).

 We can represent these steps as a DAG: